mossc001/LayZ-Flash/README.md

 3. Wait for a 1-2 minutes for the drivers to be installed for the ESP by Windows otherwise the flashing file won't see the device!

+4. Double click the "erase.bat" file to ensure that older versions are erased from the flash as this may cause issues; Windows may prompt you as it's an unrecognised Application.
+Click "More Info", then click "Run anyway" on the proceeding screen.
+Once erased, then proceed to the next step.

-4. Double click the "upload.bat" file; Windows may prompt you as it's an unrecognised Application.
+5. Double click the "upload.bat" file; Windows may prompt you as it's an unrecognised Application.
 Click "More Info", then click "Run anyway" on the proceeding screen.

 <img src="https://github.com/mossc001/LayZ-Flash/blob/main/flashing_tool_protected.jpg" width="500">